HOME

 The loss of inner meaning

 The scientific paradigm studies nature and its laws as wholly independent of the human soul.
 Prior to this, people thought that calamities would happen if they, in some sense, had kicked over the traces.
-So there was a connection between the soul and the universe.
+So, there was a connection between the soul and the universe.
 The autonomy of the material world is central to science.
-There is no magics anymore.
-That’s why science is unfitted for matters pertaining to the human soul, as it is only capable of relating to the world objectively.
+There is no magic anymore.
+That’s why science is unfit for matters pertaining to the human soul, as it is only capable of relating to the world objectively.
 The subjective relation is equally important, which means that the spiritual paradigm is not obsolete.
-Science can take us a long way towards an understanding of the world and the human condition, but in the end it proves inept since it cannot take into account moral, spiritual, and psychological factors, as reality is portrayed without relation to the human soul.
+Science can take us a long way towards an understanding of the world and the human condition, but in the end it proves inept.
+It cannot take into account moral, spiritual, and psychological factors, as reality is portrayed without relation to the human soul.

 Non-overlapping magisteria